A guide to applying for compensation under the Criminal Injuries Compensation Scheme.

 Documents proving that you are ordinarily resident in the UK are explained in our Nationality and Residency guidance.

 Where appropriate we will ask you to provide some basic medical evidence.
+We may also invite you to provide this information using our Customer Portal.
 If there is a cost attached to obtaining the medical evidence then you may be expected to meet this.
 The cost of obtaining medical evidence will vary but you will not be expected to pay more than £50 in total.

 We may need additional medical or other evidence if your injuries are complex or you are claiming for a mental illness.
 We may also need to check if you have any pre-existing conditions, if that has not already been covered in the initial medical evidence.
 In these circumstances we will either ask your treating practitioner for a report or we may arrange for you to be seen by another expert.
 Where we seek additional medical or psychiatric evidence we will meet the cost of obtaining it.